rocky-linux/documentation/docs/guides/backup/dump_restore.md

 The mode (flag) can be one of the following:

 * `-C` - Comparison mode.
-Restore reads the backup and compares its contents with files present on the disk, it is mostly used for comparison after performing a backup on a partition In this mode, only changes based on the original data will be compared.
-If there is new data on the disk, it cannot be detected and compared.
+Restore reads the backup and compares its contents with files present on the disk, it is mostly used for comparison after performing a backup on a partition In this mode, `restore` will only compare changes based on the original data.
+If there is new data on the disk, you cannot compare or detect it.
 * `-i` - Interactive mode.
 This mode allows interactive restoration of files from a dump.
 * `-t` - List mode.
 List what data is in the backup file.
 * `-r` - Restore (rebuild) mode.
-If it is a "Full Backup + Incremental Backup" method, it needs to be restored in chronological order.
+If it is a "Full Backup + Incremental Backup" method, restoring data will occur in chronological order.
 * `-x` - Extraction mode.
 Extract some or all files from the backup file.

 #### Example of using `restore`

 1. Restore data from /tmp/etc-full-20241208.bak.bz2 :

     ```bash
     Shell > mkdir /tmp/data/